4. Correcting for sample misalignment

 Warning

-Normally these need not be given and the inputs u, v and omega will be used.
+Normally keywords options need not be given and the inputs u, v and omega0_deg will be used.

 • u_new, v_new - \(\vec{u}\), \(\vec{v}\) that define the scattering plane. \(d\psi\), \(g_{l}\), \(g_{s}\) will be calculated with respect to these vectors.
 (Default: u, v respectively)